message/iata/ES.md

 - military personnel;
 - immediate family members of a national of an EU Member State traveling together or traveling to join the national of an EU Member State;
 - passengers who are unmarried partners of nationals of Spain.
 They must have a confirmation of their relationship issued by a consulate of Spain;
+- effective 7 June 2021, passengers with a COVID-19 vaccination certificate stating that they were fully vaccinated with AstraZeneca (Vaxzevria), Janssen, Moderna or Pfizer-BioNTech, Serum Institute of India, Sinopharm or Sinovac at least 14 days before arrival.
+They must be arriving from a country other than Brazil;
 - participants of the Mobile World Congress (MWC21) or "Asociacion de Programas Norteamericanos en Espana" (APUNE) with an invitation letter;
 - students with proof of being enrolled in a course in Austria, Belgium, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden or Switzerland.
 They must:
 - have a medical insurance; and